we-make-websites/wmw-coding-guidelines/accessibility/README.md

 ### Test keyboard tab order
 * Ensure that keyboard focus order is correct
   * The order that items are focussed when tabbing should match the visual order of the elements on the page
-  * Try an ensure that the order elements in the DOM match the visual order on the site
+  * Try to ensure that the order elements in the DOM match the visual order on the site
 * Exceptions can be made here when the order changes responsively, e.g. when the order is correct on mobile screen sizes

 ### Focus Trap